Venezuelans expelled from US decide next steps in Mexico | Health

 The new policy came in response to a significant increase in the number of Venezuelans arriving at the border.
 They are now second only to Mexicans among the nationalities crossing there.

-Because Cuicas was expelled October 13, just before the visa plan officially launched this week, he is eligible to apply for a visa under the program.
+Because Cuicas was expelled October 13, just before the visa plan officially launched this week, he is eligible to apply for a visa under the programme.

 Venezuelans who apply online, find a US sponsor and meet other requirements could then fly directly to the US if issued a visa.

-On Friday, US and Mexican officials gave the first update on the program: 7,500 applications were being processed and the first 100 Venezuelans had been approved to fly.
+On Friday, US and Mexican officials gave the first update on the programme: 7,500 applications were being processed and the first 100 Venezuelans had been approved to fly.

 In Mexico City, groups of Venezuelans circulate between shelters, a bus terminal on the city's north side and offices of Mexico's asylum agency, where about 30 have been sleeping in the street, waiting to start their paperwork.